 Step 1: Select a vehicle or driver group

-You can toggle between Vehicle and Driver Groups by selecting one of Vehicles or Drivers at the top of the Route Compliance panel.
+You can toggle between Vehicle and Driver Groups by selecting the Vehicles or Drivers at the top of the Route Compliance panel.

 Use the Filter to quickly search for a vehicle or driver group by their name, or click View All Vehicles/Drivers to see the entire list.
 The number of vehicles within each group is displayed next to the vehicle or driver group name.
 (For example, represents three vehicles in that group.)

 Click on a vehicle or driver group name to select and view the information related to the vehicles or drivers within that group.

 Step 2: Select one or more vehicles in a group

 Hide Routes with no Events: "Events" here refers to the vehicle out-of-route events.
 Check this box to eliminate all records associated with the selected vehicle that are fully compliant with the planned route.

 Hide Routes with Unpredictable Data: CoPilot might send back inaccurate GPS data points, which could result in inaccurate calculation of total distance and display of the route on CoPilot RouteReporter.
 Checking this option eliminates displaying routes that may contain outliers.

 Step 3: View the trip and Out-of-Route events

 Click on View Vehicles to view all routes executed by the selected vehicles.
 Each route is presented in the form of a route card.
 (See example below.)

 Elements of the Route Card: